amiedawn/student-modal/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This was made following along with https://www.youtube.com/watch?v=nYd1grOL0zs&t=2s tutorial by "The Code Angle" on YouTube and modifying.

 ## Available Scripts